-One of the best parts of the day, was watching the team tell the story from Numbers 1 to the children.
-In labeled t-shirts, they represented the twelve tribes God called Moses to identify.
+One of the best parts of the day was watching the team tell the story from the book of Numbers 1 to the children.
+In labeled T-shirts, they represented the twelve tribes God called Moses to identify.
 With children in tow, they not only taught them new concepts, but shared the joy of Christ as they performed their small skit.

 “It was effortless to show [him] attention.
 I am truly blessed,” one team member commented after throwing the football back and forth with a bright eyed child.